akfaqih3/eduak-backend/README.md

-# lomfu-backend
+# eduak-backend

 ### DESCRIPTION

-This is the backend for lomfu project.
+This is the backend for eduak platform.

 ### FEATURES